inspec/inspec-aws/docs/resources/aws_ec2_client_vpn_routes.md

 # aws_ec2_client_vpn_routes

-Use the `aws_ec2_client_vpn_routes` InSpec audit resource to test properties of a single specific AWS EC2 Client Vpn Route.
+Use the `aws_ec2_client_vpn_routes` InSpec audit resource to test properties of a single specific AWS EC2 Client VPN route.

-The AWS::EC2::ClientVpnRoute specifies a network route to add to a Client VPN endpoint.
+The `AWS::EC2::ClientVpnRoute` specifies a network route to add to a Client VPN endpoint.

 ## Syntax

-Ensure that the client vpn endpoint exists.
+Ensure that the client VPN endpoint exists.

     describe aws_ec2_client_vpn_routes(client_vpn_endpoint_id: "CLIENT_VPN_ENDPOINT_ID") do
       it { should exist }